wrewsama/obsidian-vault/Book Notes/Refactoring.md

 - [[#Pull Up Method / Field / Constructor Body]] for the common things
 ##### Collapse Hierarchy
 - merge subclass and superclass
+##### Replace Subclass with Delegate
+- favour composition over inheritance
+	- inheritance can only be used to vary behaviour based on 1 variable
+	- couples parents with children
+- turn the subclass methods into delegate objects
+- make a factory function for those
+- make the parent class
+	- contain a reference to the appropriate delegate
+	- call that delegate's method in the parent method
+##### Replace Superclass with Delegate
+- once again, favour composition over inheritance
+- when inheritance is used purely to let the subclass use the superclass's methods, but the subclass shouldn't have the same interface
+- remove the inheritance relationship and store a reference to the "superclass" inside the "subclass"